Project Portal

 • Reduce cost and complexity of drone development testing and certification, reducing time-to-market of other key FoF technologies.

-• Support FoF industry achieve economies of scale, essential for providing inclusive transport options, benefiting all socio-economic groups.
+• Support the FoF industry achieve economies of scale, essential for providing inclusive transport options, benefiting all socio-economic groups.

 Questions?